-Emerald Onion is a Seattle-based 501(c)3 nonprofit and transit internet service provider (ISP) based in Seattle, WA.
+Emerald Onion is a 501(c)(3) nonprofit organization and transit internet service provider (ISP) based in Seattle, WA.
 Emerald Onion’s mission is to protect privacy, anonymity, access to information, and free speech online.
-To further that mission, we operate high-capacity, fully open Tor exit routers with connectivity to the Seattle Internet Exchange.
-Emerald Onion envisions a world where access and privacy are the defaults.
-If we do not have human rights online, we will not have them offline, either.
+To further that mission, Emerald Onion operates high capacity, fully open Tor exit routers with connectivity to the Seattle Internet Exchange.
+Emerald Onion envisions a world where access and privacy are the defaults; if we do not have human rights online, we will not have them offline, either.

 Christopher Sheats (@yawnbox)

 Yawnbox is an information security engineer and cypherpunk.
-He has been a Tor educator for over 7 years, a Tor exit router operator for over 5 years, and was Tor Project‘s grant writer in early 2016.
-Yawnbox’s volunteerism also has had him involved with the Seattle Privacy Coalition, City of Seattle’s Community Technology Advisory Board, and the ACLU of Washington.
+He has been a Tor educator and relay operator since 2010, and was Tor Project’s first full-time grant writer in early 2016.
+Yawnbox’s volunteerism has also included work with the Seattle Privacy Coalition, City of Seattle’s Community Technology Advisory Board, and the ACLU of Washington.
 Yawnbox presented Emerald Onion to DEF CON 26 in August 2018.

 Will Scott, PhD (@willscott)